Minton's Playhouse: End of an era

+Revival

+After being closed for more than 30 years, the newly remodeled club reopened on May 19, 2006, under the name Uptown Lounge at Minton's Playhouse.
+However, the reopened club was closed again in 2010.

 In 2013, Richard Parsons revived Minton's as an upscale Jazz club and restaurant.
-The restaurant's cuisine was entrusted to restaurateur Alexander Smalls.
+The restaurant's cuisine was entrusted to restaurant owner Alexander Smalls.
 The new club was designed by architect Sarah Garcia of Estudio Sarah Garcia and a new brand identity designed by New York designer John Simoudis.

+The New York City Landmarks Preservation Commission designated the Hotel Cecil and Minton's Playhouse as a city landmark on June 27, 2023.